How-to cite an article

 How-to cite journal articles in AMA style

-In case you would like to create a variant of the AMA citation format, you can use our built-in citation style generator (only available for PubMed articles).
+In case you would like to create a variant of the AMA citation format, just click edit button.
 Alternatively, both single and batch AMA citation generators are available for PubMed journal articles.

 How-to generate citations in APA style format